Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

 Note that no information about the very small free surface amplitude appears in the Lagrangian; it only contains the aspect ratio, which controls the size of the vertical kinetic energy.
 However, information about the size of the free surface amplitude does appear in the boundary conditions, which are

 An application of the stochastic Euler-Poincar\'e Theorem \ref{thm:SEP} on the long time scale Lagrangian in \eqref{lag:ltEB} now yields the following equations

-The last two equations in \eqref{eq:ltEB} imply the incompressibility of the stochastic vector field ${\sf d}\boldsymbol \chi_{3t}$.
-The reason that the last two equations are written separately is that upon removing the noise, we want to recover the deterministic equations.
 The equations in \eqref{eq:ltEB} satisfy the Kelvin circulation theorem as in \eqref{thm:KCEB}, and have conservation of potential vorticity along particle trajectories as in \eqref{eq:PVEB}.
 These equations also conserve an infinity of integral quantities as in \eqref{eq:CasimirsEB}.
 In the long-time scaling in \eqref{tab:ltscaling} the Strouhal number is equal to one.
 In this scaling regime, the equations take a particularly nice form.
-The dimensionless numbers of interest are the aspect ratio $\sigma$ and the Froude number ${\rm Fr}$, the Rossby number ${\rm Ro}$ shall be left untouched.
-In particular, we consider ${\rm Fr}\ll\sigma\ll 1$, where we let the Froude number tend to zero while holding the aspect ratio fixed.
+The dimensionless numbers of interest are the aspect ratio $\sigma$ and the wave amplitude $\alpha$, the Rossby number ${\rm Ro}$ shall be left untouched.
+In particular, we consider $\alpha\ll\sigma\ll 1$, where we let the wave amplitude tend to zero while holding the aspect ratio fixed.

-The effect of sending the Froude number to zero is the \emph{rigid lid approximation}, where the free surface is no longer allowed to vary and becomes a rigid boundary, instead.
+\paragraph{Rigid lid approximation.} The effect of sending the wave amplitude $\alpha$ to zero is the \textit{rigid lid approximation}, where the free surface is no longer allowed to vary and becomes a rigid boundary, instead.
 This removes gravity waves from the problem.
 However, the leading order dynamics can still be recovered from the dynamic boundary condition on the pressure.
-The effect of sending ${\rm Fr}\to 0$ before touching the aspect ratio is that one can derive equations that include the nonhydrostatic effect due to the vertical velocity.
+The effect of sending $\alpha\to 0$ before touching the aspect ratio is that one can derive equations that include the nonhydrostatic effect due to the vertical velocity.
 The corresponding equations are the so-called Great Lake equations, first derived in \cite{camassa1996long,camassa1997long}.
-Taking $\sigma\to 0$ after the low Froude number limit leads to the Lake equations.
-If one takes $\sigma\ll{\rm Fr}\ll 1$, the result is the same, but the route is slightly different.
+Taking $\sigma\to 0$ after the rigid lid limit leads to the Lake equations.
+If one takes $\sigma\ll\alpha\ll 1$, the result is the same, but the route is slightly different.
 Upon sending $\sigma\to 0$, the vertical component in the Lagrangian \eqref{lag:ltEB} vanishes and upon assuming columnar motion, one can integrate the Lagrangian vertically.
 This leads to the Lagrangian for rotating shallow water.
-Sending ${\rm Fr}\to 0$ corresponds to putting a rigid lid on top of the rotating shallow water equations and this leads to the Lake equations.
-Upon taking ${\rm Fr} \to 0$ while keeping $\sigma$ fixed, the equations \eqref{eq:ltEB} do not change, but the boundary conditions in \eqref{bc:ltEB} do:
+Sending $\alpha\to 0$ corresponds to putting a rigid lid on top of the rotating shallow water equations and this leads to the Lake equations.
+Upon taking $\alpha \to 0$ while keeping $\sigma$ fixed, the equations \eqref{eq:ltEB} do not change, but the boundary conditions in \eqref{bc:ltEB} do: